jmuehlbauer-usgs/R-packages/GCgage/README.md

 Description: This packages contains functions for downloading stream gage data available on the US Geological Survey Grand Canyon Monitoring and Research Center [website](https://www.gcmrc.gov/discharge_qw_sediment/stations/GCDAMP).
 It also performs basic manipulations on these data for working in `R`.

 __Installation instructions:__
-In R, paste the following lines of code:
+In `R`, paste the following lines of code:
 `require(devtools)`
 `install_github(repo = "jmuehlbauer-usgs/R-packages", subdir = "foodbase")`
 Note that if `devtools` is not already installed, you will need to install that first (`install.packages("devtools")`).